Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 From Sun to Tap

-Heat travels from the collectors to the tank, where it warms stored water.
-You then draw this hot water from taps and showers just like any other supply.
+You can then use this hot water through taps and showers just like any normal supply.

-On sunny days, the system can provide most or all of a home’s hot water.
-When sunlight is low, a boiler or immersion heater can top it up.
+On sunny days, the system can provide most, or sometimes all, of a home’s hot water.

 Why Solar Thermal Matters